The Community Emergency Response Teams (CERT) (purpose and function in a disaster)

 How to obtain your GMRS License

-FRS does not require a license; however, severe, power, antenna, and channel restrictions apply alongside of disallowing repeater use.
-A GEMRS license will greatly improve your communication capabilities for a one time application fee of $35 for your entire household, with no charge for renewing.
+FRS does not require a license; however, severe, power, antenna, and channel limitations apply alongside of disallowing repeater use.
+A GMRS license will greatly improve your communication capabilities for a one time application fee of $35 for your entire household, with no charge for renewing.
 To use GMRS frequencies, the FCC requires you to obtain a license.
 To get a GMRS license, you don’t have to take an exam, but you will need to fill out the required forms and send your payment.

-- You will need an FCC Registration Number (FRN) and password.
-If you don't have an FRN and password, you can obtain them by registering online with the FCC Commission Registration System .
+You will need an FCC Registration Number (FRN) and password first.
+If you don't have an FRN and password, you can obtain them by registering on-line with the FCC Commission Registration System .
 Note that licensed amateur radio operators and commercial operators already have a FRN number.
 They should use that number.

 Obtaining an FRN: [Note, licensed hams already have a FRN and can skip this step.]

 First you must obtain an FRN number (FCC Registration Number).
 There is no charge to obtain an FRN.
 To obtain your FRN go to FCC Registration Page https://www.fcc.gov/wireless/systems-utilities/universal-licensing-system